textcreationpartnership/A02749/README.md

 ##Content Summary##

 #####Body#####
+Actus Primus.Our heauenly blessynge, be with you euerychoneOmnes simul.All prayse and glorye, to you

-1. Actus Primus.
+    _ Actus Primus.

-1. ¶ Incipit Actus secundus.
+    _ ¶ Incipit Actus secundus.

-1. Incipit Actus tertius.
+    _ Incipit Actus tertius.

-1. Incipit Actus quartus.
+    _ Incipit Actus quartus.

-1. Incipit Actus quintus.
+    _ Incipit Actus quintus.

-1. The ten comaundementes bryefelye.
+    _ The ten comaundementes bryefelye.

-1. ¶ A songe vpon Benedictus: Compyled by Iohn Bale.
+    _ ¶ A songe vpon Benedictus: Compyled by Iohn Bale.

 #####Back#####
-A nevve comedy or enterlude, concernyng thre lawes of nature, Moises, and Christe, corrupted by the **Types of content**
+IMPRYNTED AT London / in S. brydes Churchyarde, ouer agaynste the North Doore of the Churche, by Tho **Types of content**

   * There are 1810 **verse** lines!